-- Two knuckle-like projections at the lower end of the thigh bone (technically, the femur) and the upper end of the shin bone (the tibia).
-These areas slide against each other and allow you to bend your knee. - Cartilage or a smooth layer of tissue covers joint surfaces and allows the knuckle-like projections from your thigh bone and shin bone to move smoothly against each other. - The patella: This body part is more commonly known as the kneecap.
+- Two knuckle-like projections at the lower end of the thigh bone (the femur) and the upper end of the shin bone (the tibia).
+These areas slide against each other and allow you to bend your knee. - Cartilage-or a smooth layer of tissue-covers joint surfaces and allows the knuckle-like projections from your thigh bone and shin bone to move smoothly against each other. - The patella, more commonly known as the kneecap.
 It covers the knee joint, and is what you feel when you touch your knee.